thoughtspot/thoughtspot.github.io/_admin/system-admin/upgrade-a-cluster.md

 To update a cluster:
 1. Log into ThoughtSpot from a browser.
-2. Click the **Admin** icon on the top navigation bar.
+2. Click the **Admin** menu on the top navigation bar.

    ![]({{ site.baseurl }}/images/admin.png)

    This opens the ThoughtSpot Management Console.
-3. Click **Update** icon on the top navigation bar.
+3. Click **Update** menu on the top navigation bar.

    **image**

 4. Expand the update you wish to use from the **Available Updates** list.
-This takes you to three-step process as expalined above:
+This takes you to three-step process as explained above:
     - Click **Download** to download new update tarball from the ThoughtSpot release server in the Download release section.
 Wait for the download to complete.
     - Click **Pre-Update** to run a series of diagnostic tests to ensure the server readiness before the update.
 Wait for the checks to complete.
     - Click **Update** to update your cluster to the new release version.
 Always perform this under a scheduled maintenance period.